prochoy/TouchDesigner-MouseControl/README.md

 1. Add the ```mouseOut.tox``` component into your project.

 ##Usage
 This COMP uses extensions to control the mouse position and left, middle, and right buttons.
-It allows the control of the mouse even when the Touchdesigner window is not in focus.
+It allows the control of the mouse even when the TouchDesigner window is not in focus.

 ###Methods:
 - MP(x, y)